wasicse/ESMDisPred/README.md

 ```

+## Dataset
+The dataset can be found in the dataset directory.

+## Run with local OS

 #### Install Dependencies in local OS with SHELL script

-You can install all dependencies by running the following script:
+- Install all dependencies by running the following script:

 ```
 ./install_dependencies.sh